coenttb/swift-authentication/README.md

-# swift-basic-auth
+# swift-authentication

-`coenttb-basic-auth` is a basic auth model and
+`swift-authentication` is a library of foundation authentication and authorization types and associated their Routers.

 ![Development Status](https://img.shields.io/badge/status-active--development-blue.svg)